Can I apply to more than one study abroad program at a time?

 You will receive your application decision via email after the study abroad deadline for your program has passed.

-If you are waitlisted, it means the program you are applying to has reached full capacity.
-It is possible that someone will withdraw from the program after the deadline, in which case you may be eligible to take a vacated spot for that program.
+It means the program you are applying to has reached full capacity.
+It is possible that someone will withdraw from the program after the deadline, in which case you may be eligible to take a vacated spot.

 NOTE: In order to be included on the waitlist, you must complete all application requirements before the deadline.
 This is not a guarantee that you will be able to participate in a study abroad program.